runtimeverification/euler-vault-kit/test/kontrol/README.md

 export FOUNDRY_PROFILE=kontrol
 ```

-To see the list of proofs that have been generated for this project, run
+To see the list of proofs that have been generated for this project, run:
 ```shell
 kontrol list
 ```